Cinnamon and Kale

 Are flatbreads healthier than bread?

 It depends!
 The main ingredients in both bread and flatbreads is flour.
-The more processed the flour, the less health benefits.
+The more processed the flour, the less nutritious it is.
 Gluten free flour is not necessarily healthier than non gluten free.
 This recipe adds flaxseed to the flour to increase the nutritional content.

 If you don't want to serve gluten free flatbreads to non gluten sensitive friends and family, you might also like these wholemeal flatbreads which are made in a similar way.